What Is South Carolina’s Wrongful Death Statute?

 The Wrongful Death Statute of Limitations in South Carolina

-The amount of time you have to file your wrongful death case is called the statute of limitations, and in South Carolina, it is three years from the date that your loved one succumbed to the at-fault party’s negligence.
+The amount of time you have to file your wrongful death case is called the statute of limitations, and in South Carolina, it is three years from the date that your loved one encountered the at-fault party’s negligence.

-If, on the other hand, the at-fault party is a governmental agency – such as a county-affiliated medical facility – the statute of limitations is reduced to two years.
+If, on the other hand, the at-fault party is a governmental agency – such as a county-affiliated medical facility – the statute of limitations is reduced to two years from the occurrence.

 South Carolina allows the surviving spouse and children of a loved one who is lost to someone else’s negligent, reckless, or deliberate action to seek compensation through a wrongful death case.